 The Chugach School District developed an application and screening tool to select students for participation in the project.
-Up to 28 students will be selected from the communities to be a part of Youth Area Watch.
-While the distribution may vary according to the interest and ability of students that apply, it is expected that the distribution will be as follows: two students from Chenega Bay, three students from Cordova, two students from Port Graham, two students from Nanwalek, two students from Seldovia, six students from Seward, three students from Tatitlek, four students from Valdez, three students from Whittier, and one remote site student.
+Up to 28 students will be selected from the Prepared 3/10/00 5 Project 01210 communities to be a part of Youth Area Watch.
+While the distribution may vary according to the interest and ability of students that apply, it is expected that the distribution will be as follows: two student from Chenega Bay, three students from Cordova, two student from Port Graham, two students from Nanwalek, two students from Seldovia, six students from Seward, three students from Tatitlek, four students from Valdez, three students from Whittier and one remote site student.